project-meucci/thimm.github.io/docs/Farmerama/59-upland-restoration-agroforestry-in-kenya-and-the-language-of-regeneration.md

 ---
-title: 59: Upland restoration, agroforestry in Kenya and the language of regeneration
+title: 59 Upland Restoration Agroforestry In Kenya And The Language Of Regeneration
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-08-30)